WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 1. Access control for moderator users (in other words, users who should only have access to moderation tools and nothing else)
-1. Improvements and additions to Django admin tools for the content report models
+1. Improvements and additions to Django admin tools for working through content reports

 There is also a significant bug that needs addressing: If a media object has multiple sensitivity reports, only one can be saved as confirmed because there